 (a) Atomic number Z is increased by 1

 (b) Mass number remains unchanged

 A certain radioactive nucleus emits a particle that leaves its mass number unchanged, but increases its atomic number by one.
 Identify the particle and write its symbol.

-A particle that leaves its mass number unchanged, but increases its atomic number by one is beta particle.
-The symbol of β particle is given by
+A particle that leaves its mass number unchanged, but increases its atomic number by one is a beta particle.
+The symbol of the β particle is given by